20-Year-Old Student Earns $400 Prop Trading Payout Starting With $200 | Upscale

 Albert is a 20-year-old university student from Moscow who started trading at 18 with a $200 deposit and received payouts from two prop firms within two years.
-His journey includes a blown first prop account, a $170 payout on the second attempt, losing his account at one firm due to geopolitical restrictions on Russian traders, switching to Upscale, a $400 payout (10% of a $5,000 account) — and an honest breakdown of how post-payout euphoria led to blowing the account.
-Below is the full story with exact numbers, mistakes, and lessons.
+His journey includes a blown first prop account, a $170 payout on the second attempt, losing his account at one firm due to geopolitical restrictions on Russian traders, switching platforms, a $400 payout (10% of a $5,000 account) — and an honest breakdown of how post-payout euphoria led to blowing the account.
+According to FPFX Tech data from 300,000 prop firm accounts, only 7% of traders ever receive a payout — Albert received payouts from two separate firms before turning 21.

 20 Years Old, University, and $200 in Starting Capital